andersbjergfelt/UFOGroupC1Blog/Blog-Entry.md

 2. [Deaktivér serverside JavaScript fuldstændigt via --noscripting.]
 (Https://docs.mongodb.com/manual/faq/fundamentals/#how-does-mongodb-address-sql-or-query-injection) Operationerne, $where, mapReduce og group bliver ubrugelige

-1. It's important to ensure that user input received and used to build the API call expression do not contains any character that have a special meaning in the target API syntax.

 1. Det er vigtigt at sikre, at inputtet fra brugeren, der modtages i APIet, ikke indeholder et tegn, der har en særlig betydning i f.eks
 MongoDB

-It's also important to not use string concatenation to build API call expression but use the API to create the expression.

-Here's a quick way to do it in Java targeting MongoDB

 Det er også vigtigt ikke at bruge string concatenation til at opbygge API kald, men at bruge det tilgængelige API'en til at skabe udtrykket.